© Steve Trudell

 Galerina 'vittiformis PNW10' - We also have an even more abundant sister species he called "aff vittiformis sp.
 3" in his 2020 paper (a different number than he used in 2019).
 This has been sequenced a couple dozen times.
 Also, see the next species.
 Spores ~10-11 x 5.5-6.5u and ~8.5-11 x 5-6u in another collection.

-Galerina 'vittiformis PNW11' - a deeper brown in the one collection we have photographed.
+Galerina 'vittiformis PNW11' - a deeper brown moss species in the one collection we have photographed, like PNW20.
 This is "aff vittiformis sp.
 2" in his 2020 toxins paper, where the clades are named differently than in his original 2019 paper.

 Galerina 'perplexa PNW13' - a couple of collections in the G. vittiformis group keyed out to this, one from BC and one from the EU, but that's not nearly enough proof that they are correctly named.
 Also, the species is from MI and no sequences are from ENA.
 If this isn't G. perplexa, we have to figure out what reports of it do represent.
 Landry calls this "aff vittiformis sp.
 5".